edgedb/rfcs/text/1002-required-by-default.rst

 ==============

-Since the discussion always applies to properties and links, we're referring to them simply as *fields* below.
+Since the discussion always applies to properties and links, we're referring to them simply as *pointers* below.

 Assume REQUIRED qualifiers when no explicit qualifier is provided
 -----------------------------------------------------------------

-The main advantage of assuming that all fields are required unless otherwise specified is its resilience to migration into optionality later.
+The main advantage of assuming that all pointers are required unless otherwise specified is its resilience to migration into optionality later.
 Client code that was forced to provide values before will continue working and there are no incompatible empty sets in the database prior to the migration.

 An extreme form of optionality everywhere is equivalent to the database not having a true schema.
-Unless it's necessary to make a field optional, forcing fields to be required ensures that whenever data *can* be specified, it won't be forgotten at INSERT or UPDATE time.
+Unless it's necessary to make a pointer optional, forcing pointers to be required ensures that whenever data *can* be specified, it won't be forgotten at INSERT or UPDATE time.

-Required fields simplify type information.
+Required pointers simplify type information.
 There's two particular problems on the client side with unexpected optionality:

 * lack of handling for that special case in user code, and

-* surprising effects of EdgeQL queries that omit objects with unexpected empty sets in fields used in the query.
+* surprising effects of EdgeQL queries that omit objects with unexpected empty sets in pointers used in the query.

 Downsides
 ~~~~~~~~~

 * The main disadvantage at time of writing is that the current behavior as of
-  EdgeDB v1.0a3 is the opposite: fields without an explicit qualifier are
+  EdgeDB v1.0a3 is the opposite: pointers without an explicit qualifier are
   assumed optional.
 This poses a migration challenge.

-* Required fields have to be always specified at INSERT time and often
+* Required pointers have to be always specified at INSERT time and often
   specified at UPDATE time, making queries more verbose to write and data
   more costly to send over the wire.
 This can be dealt with by providing
   default values with SET DEFAULT which is a form of optionality with an